rsyslog/rsyslog/source/imsolaris.rst

 This module obeys the Solaris door() mechanism to detect a running syslogd instance.
 As such, only one can be active at one time.
-If it detects another active instance at startup, the module disables itself, but rsyslog will continue to run.
+If it detects another active intance at startup, the module disables itself, but rsyslog will continue to run.

 **Configuration Directives**: